jmartinn/strapex/README.md

 ## **Future Improvements**

-We’re committed to continuously improving Strapex.
+We're committed to continuously improving Strapex.
 If you have feature requests, bug reports, or general feedback, feel free to:

 1. Open an issue in this repository.
 2. Join our [Telegram](https://t.me/strapexlabs) and share your ideas.